Susquehanna University: Athletics

 Susquehanna competes in 23 varsity sports in Division III of the NCAA.
 All sports compete as part of the Landmark Conference with other Northeastern colleges.

+Susquehanna is also a member of the All-Atlantic Region Track & Field Conference.
 Cheerleading is Susquehanna's 24th varsity team.

 The athletics complex includes a 51000 sqft field house, 3,500-seat Amos Alonzo Stagg Field at Doug Arthur Stadium, Douglas Arthur '49 Field, Clyde H. Jacobs Fitness Center, 1,100-seat Orlando W. Houts Gymnasium, a natatorium with a 25-yard swimming and diving pool, tennis courts, racquetball courts, and Sassafras Softball Field and a multipurpose field.

 In 2022, Susquehanna won the Landmark Conference President's Trophy for the best overall athletics program, which is based on conference regular-season and postseason competition.
 It was the fifth time Susquehanna won the trophy, tying it with Moravian University, as one of two conference teams to most often win the trophy since it was created in 2008.

 The football team competes in two annual trophy contests.
 The Goal Post Trophy goes to the winner of the annual football game with rival Juniata College.
-Susquehanna football also plays Lycoming College for the Amos Alonzo Stagg's hat (bronzed) trophy.
+Susquehanna football also plays Lycoming College for The Stagg Hat Trophy.

 In October 2015, Susquehanna University's board of trustees elected to replace the Crusaders nickname and mascot.
 On April 2, 2016, the University announced River Hawks as the new nickname.
-“Benny the Hawk” was introduced on Oct.
-29, 2016 as the new mascot.
+“Benny the Hawk” was introduced on October 29, 2016 as the new mascot.

-Susquehanna offers club sports and intramural sports that are free to all students.